-As a veteran Research Consultant for Womble Bond Dickinson Medical and Scientific Solutions, Gary combines extensive experience in molecular toxicology with a focus on toxicogenomics and the molecular basis of environmental and viral carcinogenesis.
+As a veteran Research Consultant for Womble Bond Dickinson FirmLogic, Gary combines extensive experience in molecular toxicology with a focus on toxicogenomics and the molecular basis of environmental and viral carcinogenesis.
 He consults with defense attorneys and expert witnesses to identify and understand relevant medical and scientific issues in litigation.
 He also consults on a broad range of epidemiological issues that often form the basis for defense strategies in toxic tort litigation.

 He is currently Adjunct Associate Professor of Physiology and Pharmacology at Wake Forest University where he lectures in toxicology and cancer biology.
-In addition, he has authored more than 30 peer-reviewed articles and book chapters is a co-author on a number of patents and is a reviewer for several scientific journals.
+In addition, he has authored more than 30 peer reviewed articles and book chapters, is co-author on a number of patents, and is a reviewer for several scientific journals.
 As a teacher, Gary is skilled in presenting complex toxicological and biomedical issues in a manner that is understandable and applicable to legal settings.
 It is a distinct advantage to have an in-house scientist who speaks the same language as our experts.

 Gary holds a Bachelor’s Degree from Centre College and both a Master’s Degree and Ph.D. from the University of Kentucky.
 He also holds a Master of Business Administration (MBA) from Wake Forest University.

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.